gtech-mulearn/IEEE-LAUNCHPAD/profiles/mohammedamanma@mulearn.md

 #### Career Plan:

-- I graduate BCA with an excellent GPA and to be placed at an MNC where i could grow myself.
+- I graduate BCA with an excellent CGPA and to be placed at an MNC where i could grow myself.
 - Gain experience in the firm i'm working , and experience how the world industries thrive and functions.
 - My ultimate aspiration is to become an entrepreneur, creating a platform where I can utilize my resources and expertise to nurture and empower innovative minds, fostering their growth and development.